gkjohnson/three-bvh-csg/README.md

 ### Phase 2
 - [x] migrate to an "evaluator" class for performing operations
 - [x] configurable attributes
+- [x] improve performance
+  - ~avoid creating new attribute data every frame~
+  - avoid creating new geometry every frame
+  - see long term approach for simplifying the raycasting (half edge traversal)
 - [ ] add support for groups
   - can treat index as an "indirect" buffer and store groups pointing to the position buffer
 - [ ] add nice visual shader (uv texture)
-- [ ] improve performance
-  - ~avoid creating new attribute data every frame~
-  - avoid creating new geometry every frame
-  - see long term approach for simplifying the raycasting (half edge traversal)

 ### Phase 3
-- Cached data
 - Operational hierarchy

 ### Phase 4